 Dr Reece is a Consultant Paediatrician and Medical Educator, working at West Hertfordshire Hospitals NHS Trust, based at Watford General Hospital.
-He has a special responsibility for the Children’s Emergency Department, and also has an interest in allergy.
+He has a special interest in children with allergy.
 He is a General Paediatrician and will see and assess babies, children and adolescents with a wide variety of common medical problems.

 He qualified in Medicine in Leeds in 1995, and started working with children two years later.
 He trained in and around Yorkshire before moving to London for Registrar training in 2000.
 He completed an Masters in Clinical Paediatrics in 2003.
 He was appointed as Clinical Lecturer at University College London, contributing to research into the molecular genetics of infantile hypertrophic pyloric stenosis and furthering his interest in Medical Education by contributing to the design, delivery and assessment of 4th Year Medical Students at University College London (UCL) Medical School.
 He has continued his links there and for nearly 10 years was lead for the undergraduate Paediatric attachment at Watford General Hospital for medical students from UCL's Medcial School, where he has been nominated as Distinguished and Top Teacher consistently.
 From October 2015 he was appointmed as the Undergraduate Tutor at Watford General Hospital overseeing all the Year 5 and Year 6 UCL Medical Student attachments.
 From April 2020 he has been been appointed the Associate Medical Director for Medical Education.